-The previous section showed that one effect of varying the context on a trial-to-trial basis was that the adaptation continued to evolve over the duration of an experimental run (around 5 minutes).
-Here, an analysis is performed on the time scale of individual trials, to examine 1) whether the extremely slow adaptation is accompanied and/or caused by a fast-varying plasticity changing after every context trial, and 2) whether this effect varies over the course of an experimental run.
-The complex context runs included two types of context trials (1-click and 8-click adaptors), randomly interleaved with the target-only trials.
-In this analysis, the target-only trials were split by the type of the preceding context trial (1-click or 8-click) and plotted as a function of subrun for the classroom (Fig. 4A) and the anechoic room (Fig. 4B).
-In the classroom, the trials preceded by an 8-click adaptor trial show a faster onset of CP, reaching the maximum of 12° by the second subrun (solid lines with asterisks), while the trials preceded by a 1-click adaptor trial show CP of around 6° in the first two subruns and reach 12° adaptation only in subrun 3 (lines with no symbols).
+Section III B showed that one effect of varying the context on a trial-to-trial basis was that the adaptation continued to evolve over the duration of an experimental run (around 5 min).
+Here, an analysis is performed on the time scale of individual trials, to examine (1) whether the extremely slow adaptation is accompanied and/or caused by a fast-varying plasticity changing after every context trial, and (2) whether this effect varies over the course of an experimental run.
+The complex context runs included two types of context trials (one-click and eight-click adaptors), randomly interleaved with the target-only trials.
+In this analysis, the target-only trials were split by the type of the preceding context trial (one-click or eight-click) and plotted as a function of subrun for the classroom [Fig. 4(A)] and the anechoic room [Fig. 4(B)].
+In the classroom, the trials preceded by an eight-click adaptor trial show a faster onset of CP, reaching the maximum of $12^{\circ}$ by the second subrun (solid lines with asterisks), while the trials preceded by a one-click adaptor trial show CP of around $6^{\circ}$ in the first two subruns and reach $12^{\circ}$ adaptation only in the third subrun (lines with no symbols).
 On the other hand, in the anechoic room, CP grows throughout the run with no systematic difference based on the immediately preceding context trial type.